Clay Bar Treatments: The Ultimate Guide [2024]

 What is a Clay Bar Treatment

-A clay bar treatment is a detailing process that uses an automotive clay bar — an engineered resin mixture that’s used to remove pollutants and contaminants from paint, glass, fiberglass, metal, and any other surface material on the outside of your car.
-While automotive clay bar can be made from natural clay or synthetic, synthetics are most commonly used.
+A clay bar treatment is a detailing process that eliminates pollutants and contaminants from pain and any other surface material on the outside of your car.
+The clay bar itself is an engineered resin mixture made from natural or synthetic clay, with the latter being the most common.

 How Does a Clay Bar Treatment Work?